-Located at 17705 NW Springville Road, this is the newest and largest multipurpose recreational facility constructed by the Tualatin Hills Park & Recreation District in the last 10 years.
+Located at 17705 NW Springville Road, this is the newest and largest multipurpose recreational facility constructed by the Tualatin Hills Park & Recreation District.

 The facility was built from a partnership with Portland Community College's Rock Creek Campus.
 It was nearly four years in the making and provides a much-needed addition of sports fields and other recreational opportunities in the Park District’s northwest quadrant.

 - Six tennis courts